wfroese/wfroese.github.io/_posts/2019-09-13-the-managers-path.md

 6. Managing Managers
 7. The Big Leagues (Senior manager at a Fortune 500)

-It's a very sensible layout, really - for post people (including me), there will be at least a few sections that are skippable because they're not really relevant to you, which makes the book even shorter (a good thing!).
+It's a very sensible layout, really - for most people (including me) there will be at least a few sections that aren't relevant and can be skipped, making it a fairly quick read.

 ## Mentoring
-I've been doing this for a lot of years now, and I really enjoy mentoring & teaching more junior developers.
+I've been doing this for a lot of years now, and I really enjoy mentoring & teaching early-career developers.
 There was nothing groundbreaking here for me, but it was still useful, if only to give me some confidence that I am doing a decent job and not missing anything critical.

 ## Tech Lead
 The author describes a Tech Lead as a leadership position, but not a management position.
 The Tech Lead does spend a lot of time writing code, but also represents the team to management and other parts of the business.
 This person could handle some of the coordination, organizational, and project management work needed to make a project run smoothly.

 One of the key insights for me in this section was how Tech Leads have to learn to find balance between their development work and management work.
 Some days are spent on a maker's schedule and others on a manager's schedule.

-I wish I had read this at the time, because I had some major struggles with this a few years ago.
+I wish I had read this two years ago, because I had some major struggles with this.
 I found it nearly impossible to get into a zone enough to write some code without interruptions.
 Eventually I learned how to dedicate significant blocks of time for development.
 In these blocks I would ignore email, phones, and basically everything non-critical so I could focus on my work, and then schedule meetings & calls in groups rather than spread out throughout the day.

 ## Managing People (or a Team)
 I'm currently managing a team of four developers, and this is where I really started to feel out of my depth.